If you're in dispute with a company, or have a serious complaint about a company, the small claims court could help you get your money back.

 Using the small claims court should cost you relatively little.
 This is partly because you put the case yourself, so you don't have to pay for a solicitor.

-You're required to pay in the fees needed to take a claim through the small claims course in advance.
+You're required to pay the fees needed to take a claim through the small claims court in advance.

 You may also have to pay for an expert to provide evidence to support your case.
 For example, a mechanic to say that a fault in your car shouldn't occur in a car of that age.

-If you win, the defendant will have to pay these fees on top of the amount you're claiming for.
+If you win, in most cases the defendant will have to pay these fees on top of the amount you're claiming for.

-The upper limit of the amount that can be recovered for expert's fees in a case allocated to the small claims court track has increased from 1 April 2013.
+The upper limit of the amount that can be recovered for experts' fees in a case allocated to the small claims court is £750.